About my Practice

 A Neuroaffirming, Anti-Oppressive Approach

-My practice is rooted in neuroaffirming, trauma-informed, and anti-oppressive values.
-I aim to offer a counselling space that respects all identities, bodies, neurotypes, and ways of being.
+My practice is underpinned by neuroaffirming, trauma-informed, feminist, and anti-oppressive values.
+I aim to offer a counselling space that welcomes all identities, bodies, neurotypes, and ways of being.

-This means working in ways that are anti-racist, LGBTQIA+ affirming, disability-accepting, and attentive to how power, context, and lived experience shape our inner worlds.
-I don’t see these values as a fixed goal that I can attain; they are part of an ongoing reflective process, supported through supervision, training, and listening.
+This means working in ways that are anti-racist, LGBTQIA+ affirming, and disability-accepting, and paying attention to how power and lived experience shape the way we see ourselves.
+As a white, cisgender woman, I hold these values as part of an ongoing reflective process rather than a fixed goal, supported through supervision, training, and listening.
+If I get something wrong, I will listen and take responsibility.

 As an autistic and ADHD counsellor and a home-educating parent to an autistic child, I bring both professional training and lived experience into the therapeutic relationship.
-This doesn’t make me an expert on your life, but it can reduce the need to explain or justify your neurodivergence.
+This includes navigating EBSA (Emotionally Based School Avoidance) and the emotional impact school environments can have on autistic children and their families.
+This doesn’t make me an expert on your life, but it can reduce the need to explain or justify your experience.

 How I work